IVSoftware/dgv-destination-sort/README.md

 ***
 > I want to sort them by the distance or the price.

+Implementation where consecutive clicks on same header alternates low-to-high or high-to-low.

     private void sortByHeader(object? sender, DataGridViewCellMouseEventArgs e)
     {
         Destination[] tmp;